Konafets/oelib/Documentation/Tutorial/UsingTheTestingFrameworkForUnitTests/Index.rst

 Known problems with unit testing
 """"""""""""""""""""""""""""""""

-- The current version of the phpMyAdmin extension sends cookies, which breaks the createFakeFrontEnd function in the testing framework.
-We’re aware of this problem and will try to fix it.
-As a workaround, please temporarily  **uninstall phpMyAdmin** for running the tests.

 - Currently, the createFakeFrontEnd function in the testing framework uses huge amounts of memory.
 We’re working on reducing this.
 As a workaround, please set the PHP memory limit to at least 256 MB on you